-in the 1960s, isomalt is made from sucrose and looks
+in the 1960s, isomalt is made from sucrose and looks much like table

-would be used if they were sweetened with sugar, isomalt containing products have
+if they were sweetened with sugar, isomalt containing products have

-the same appearance and texture as those made
+the same appearance and texture as those made with sugar.

-Found in boiled sweets, toffee, lollipops, fudge, wafers, cough
+in boiled sweets, toffee, lollipops, fudge, wafers, cough drops, throat

 lozenges, and a wide variety of other products.